glibin/gameminer-faq/README_en.md

 ## Where can I get an invite?
 And why is it needed?

-Invite - code that you need to register on site.
+Invite is a code that you need to register on site.
 You can get it here: [http://gameminer.net/account/invites](http://gameminer.net/account/invites) (generated once a day), or here: [http://games-gen.com/GM-invite](http://games-gen.com/GM-invite) (collection of invitations from old-timers and admins)

 ## I've registered but when i press «Invite friend» button, there are nothing?

-Invites will be avalible on next day.
+Invites will be avalible on the next day.

-## Who is moderators on this site?
+## Who are moderators on this site?

 RU moders: [Anthony](http://gameminer.net/profile/Anthony), [Bee](http://gameminer.net/profile/Bee), [Haoose](http://gameminer.net/profile/Haoose), [LordConqueror](http://gameminer.net/profile/LordConqueror), [Schweps](http://gameminer.net/profile/Schweps), [sputNIK37](http://gameminer.net/profile/sputNIK37), [yurijpol](http://gameminer.net/profile/yurijpol),
 English moders: [devil](http://gameminer.net/profile/devil), [ErnisD](http://gameminer.net/profile/ErnisD)